Hyperion51/LuaArms/README.md

 - Free for personal or internal use
 - Commercial use is prohibited
-- Modification and reverse engineering are prohibited
+- Modification and are prohibited